 Guest posting uses

-Guest posting has a few main uses:
+Guest posting has a few main uses in this day and age.

-- Building brand awareness.
 Guest posting is a fantastic way to build your company or personal brand.
 Writing on popular sites in your industry can showcase your expertise and thought leadership.

 With bylines and author credit, readers who find your content appealing can visit your website and social profiles with ease, making building brand awareness easier than ever before.